andreas-wagner-dev/object-oriented-learning-journey/blog/how_to_structure_and_naming_code_like_a_pro.md

 │ ├── Page.java
 │ ├── DbUser.java
 │ └── WebUser.java
-├── App.java
 ├── Db.java
-├── Message.java
 ├── Folder.java
 ├── Person.java
 ├── Task.java
+├── TodoApp.java
 └── User.java
 ```

-As core abstractions from the business requirements, the entities **Folder, Task, Person, Message** and **User** are placed as interfaces directly in the root package, supplemented by technical abstractions such as **App, Db**, and **Served**.
+As core abstractions from the business requirements, the entities **Folder, Task, Person, Message** and **User** are placed as interfaces directly in the root package, supplemented by **TodoApp** as composition root of the application and technical abstractions such as **Db**.
 The subpackages refer exclusively to the abstractions in the next higher package and encapsulate the implementation details.
 Likewise, a strict dependency inversion (**Inversion of Control**) is ensured.
 The root package thus remains independent of the implementation details.

 ### **8.1.
 Initialization, Dependency Injection, and Configuration (app/)**